HeroesToolChest/HeroesDecode/README.md

   -?, -h, --help                              Show help and usage information

 Commands:
-  pregame  View Heroes of the Storm battlelobby file data information.
+  pregame           View Heroes of the Storm battlelobby file data. get-json          Get the data from the replay as json get-pregame-json  Get the data from the replay battlelobby as json
 ```

 Example command to parse a replay file.